 “If there is a coming storm and I have to leave, I need help to gather all my children and get important items from the store.
 If I leave, my store—my only source of income—will be left to itself,” said Jennifer Bagon, a shop owner in Salcedo, in Eastern Samar.
 “Giving cash assistance before any disaster strikes helps a lot for a solo parents like me.
 It helps me to be ready, mentally and financially, to evacuate to a safer place.… I can buy food, medicine, and plastic containers for my store items.
 Most of all, I have money (for) the needs of my children.”

 By 2030, an estimated 37.6 million people will be living in conditions of extreme poverty due to climate change and disasters.
-The impact of shifting weather patterns, droughts, flooding, and storms hits poor and marginalized communities first and worst, causing unpredictable growing seasons, crop failures, and sharp increases in food prices.
+The impact of shifting weather patterns, droughts, flooding, and storms hits poor communities first and worst, causing unpredictable growing seasons, crop failures, and sharp increases in food prices.

 B-READY has shown it can reduce the cost of responding to disasters.
 According to studies by the U.N.
 Food and Agriculture Organization, every dollar of anticipatory cash provided to a farming family helps that family avoid seven dollars in losses.